nirtamir2/ai-sdk-slides/slides.md

 Run open source AI models locally

 <!--
 One of the tools that made this possible was Ollama.
-It's a fantastic platform for running open-source AI models locally.
-Let's dive into what makes Ollama special and how it can be useful for AI developers.
+It"s a fantastic platform for running open-source AI models locally.
+Let"s dive into what makes Ollama special and how it can be useful for AI developers.
 -->

 ---